e271828e/Flight.jl/doc/electrics.md

 In which the turn sense of the propeller is determined by the choice of $\alpha$ and $sgn(n)$.

-The additional angular momentum contributed by the engine, gearbox and propeller assembly to the overall vehicle due to their angular velocity with respect to the airframe is:
+The additional angular momentum contributed by the engine, gearbox and propeller assembly to the overall vehicle due to their angular velocity with respect to the vehicle is:

 $h_{[G_c]}^{c} = \begin{pmatrix} J_p \omega_p + J_s \omega_s & 0 & 0 \end{pmatrix}$